-Global DNA testing market size was valued at USD 6,206.3 million in 2014.
+Global DNA diagnostics market size was valued at USD 6,206.3 million in 2014.
 Major factors accounting for this growth include rising incidences of genetic, infectious, and chronic diseases, reduction in prices of genetic sequencing, growing adoption of precision medicine diagnostic techniques.

 Primary revenue generating activity in the market revolves DNA profiling aimed at better understanding the predisposition for diseases and possible adverse reactions that may occur with available and/or under clinical development drugs.
 Rising importance of early infection detection and prevention together with growing demand for DNA tests in pharmacogenomics or cancer genetic testing is a significant factor responsible for the anticipated growth.

-Factors such as rising implementation of personalized medicine applications to treat chronic disorders enhancing the need for HLA typing and DNA identification for therapy are expected to further add to the growing demand for DNA testing.
+Factors such as rising implementation of personalized medicine applications to treat chronic disorders enhancing the need for HLA typing and DNA identification for therapy are expected to further add to the growing demand for DNA diagnostics.
 Moreover, hi-tech advancements that result into commercialization of next generation diagnostic and testing solutions making use of genetic analysis are anticipated to positively affect market growth through to 2022.

-Rising demands for newborn and pre-natal screening to detect congenital abnormalities, growing application of biobanking services that involve DNA diagnostics/testing as a crucial step for cord blood banking are further attributive for progress in this sector.
+Rising demands for newborn and pre-natal screening to detect congenital abnormalities, growing application of biobanking services that involve DNA testing as a crucial step for cord blood banking are further attributive for progress in this sector.
 Physicians’ higher inclination towards genetic testing in order to determine patient’s health at different stages of disease development is another factor expected to fuel demand in the coming years.

 However, high cost involved in R&D pertaining to the introduction of new techniques and their implementation is expected to hamper industry growth to certain extent.
 Furthermore, stringent government regulations regarding DNA prototyping as well as unclear reimbursement structure is anticipated to act as a hindrance for the entry of new market players.